Black Rifle Secrets

 For this review I built an AR-15 pistol with an 11.3” Ballistic Advantage Hanson barrel, Aero Precision upper and lower receivers and a Toolcraft Black Nitride BCG.
 During it's first two range sessions this pistol fired 1100 rounds without a failure or malfunction of any kind and without any cleaning.
 The BCG was lubricated with oil in the beginning and again at the 500 round point.
 Ammunition used included Federal M193, Wolf Gold and PMC FMJ.

 Above: When an AR-15 is properly built using quality parts, including in this case a Toolcraft BCG, they are boringly reliable.

 Above: After 1100 rounds this Toolcraft BCG is filthy but the AR15 continues to run reliably.

 IMO, the Black Nitride finish is the best bang for the buck of the black BCG finishes.
 It is a super hard finish that runs smooth and is both easy to clean and easy on the wallet.
 For a comparison of the top 3 black BCG finishes see our article The Best Black BCG Finish - Phosphate vs Nitride vs DLC.

 What about the bolts?

-Toolcraft BCGs are available with bolts made from both 9310 and Carpenter 158 steel.
+Toolcraft BCGs are generally available with bolts made from either 9310 or Carpenter 158 steel.
 They are batch High Pressure Tested (HPT) and every bolt is Magnetic Particle Inspected (MPI).
 Markings on the bolts vary with some being marked MP or MPI and some being marked 9310 or C158.
 It is more common though for the bolts to not be marked in any way.